-Israel reportedly pushing deal for captive release without ending war
+Israel reportedly pushing deal to release captives without ending war

 A US envoy is visiting Egypt, Qatar to try to broker the deal as pressure rises on Tel Aviv to bring captives home.

-Israel is reported to have readied a proposal for a two-month truce that aims to secure the release of captives held by Hamas but without ending the war in Gaza.
+Israel is reported to have readied a proposal for a two-month truce that aims to secure the release of captives held by Hamas and other groups but without ending the war in Gaza.

-US and Israeli press reported late on Monday that Tel Aviv is optimistic that it could conclude a deal with the help of the US.
+US and Israeli press reported late on Monday that Israel is optimistic that it could conclude a deal with the help of the US.
 The plan comes against a backdrop of intensified combat in southern Gaza as well as increasing pressure on the Israeli government to find a deal to bring the captives home.

 Keep readinglist of 4 items